brokealtyapp/tudestinotours/replit.md

 - **Storage**: Google Cloud Storage for object storage.
 - **State Management**: TanStack Query.
 - **PDF Generation**: Server-side PDF generation using `@react-pdf/renderer` for branded invoices and itineraries.
-- **Email Service**: SMTP-based transactional email service using nodemailer for confirmations, reminders, and cancellations.
+- **Email Service**: SMTP-based transactional email service using nodemailer with 11 comprehensive email types (8 for clients, 3 for admins).
+Includes automated delivery for reservations, payments, documents, and administrative alerts.
-- **Scheduler**: `node-cron` for daily and periodic automated tasks with dynamic rule-based configuration from database.
+- **Scheduler**: `node-cron` for daily and periodic automated tasks including payment reminders, auto-cancellations, admin alerts for expiring reservations, and trip reminders for upcoming departures.
 - **Date Handling**: All timestamp columns use `{ mode: "date", withTimezone: true }` to ensure Drizzle returns proper JavaScript Date objects instead of strings, preventing "value.toISOString is not a function" errors.

 ### Feature Specifications